pptam/pptam-tool/installation/How_to_use.md

 - ENABLED_PLUGINS: this parameter decides which plugins to execute.
 Currently the following plugins are available:

-  - 0_cleanup_docker.py: deletes old Docker containers and restarts Docker *before* a test;
+  - cleanup_docker.py: deletes old Docker containers and restarts Docker *before* a test;
-  - 0_deploy_docker.py: deploys the system under test using the provided `docker-compose.yml`;
+  - deploy_docker.py: deploys the system under test using the provided `docker-compose.yml`;
-  - 1_analyze_portainer.py: deploys [Portainer](https://www.portainer.io), for debugging;
+  - analyze_portainer.py: deploys [Portainer](https://www.portainer.io), for debugging;
-  - 2_deploy_files.py: deploys optional additional files to the execution folder;
+  - deploy_files.py: deploys optional additional files to the execution folder;
-  - 8_measure_docker_stats.py: measures the system under test collecting [Docker stats](https://docs.docker.com/engine/reference/commandline/stats/);
+  - measure_docker_stats.py: measures the system under test collecting [Docker stats](https://docs.docker.com/engine/reference/commandline/stats/);
-  - 9_measure_jaeger.py: collects [Jaeger tracing](https://www.jaegertracing.io) data.
+  - measure_jaeger.py: collects [Jaeger tracing](https://www.jaegertracing.io) data.
   - load_test_locust.py: executes a [Locust](https://locust.io) load test;
   - test_deployment.py: tests if the application is deployed correctly checking for a specific container.

-  This parameter can be set using either 'all' or indicating the plugins, separated by a space.
-You can exclude a plugin adding a ! before it.
-Examples of this setting are:
-    - all
-    - all !9_measure_jaeger
-    - load_test_locust 0_deploy_docker test_deployment
+  This parameter has to be set listing the plugins to use, separated by a space, e.g., deploy_docker test_deployment load_test_locust. **The plugins are executed in the order they are set in the parameter**.

+- PROJECT_NAME: Name of the current project
 - TEST_CASE_PREFIX: Prefix to add to every test; useful to distinguish test sets
 - SECONDS_TO_WAIT_BEFORE_SETUP: Seconds to wait before starting the phase 'setup'
 - SECONDS_TO_WAIT_BEFORE_DEPLOY: Seconds to wait before starting the phase 'deploy'